Bull riding: History

 Although steer riding contests existed into the 1920s, the sport did not gain popularity until bulls were returned to the arena and replaced steers as the mount of choice.
 The first-known rodeo to use brahma bulls was in Columbia, Mississippi, produced in 1935 by Canadian brothers Earl and Weldon Bascom with Jake Lybbert and Waldo Ross.
 This rodeo was the first to feature a bull riding event at a night rodeo held outdoors under electric lights.
 From these roots, bull riding as a competitive sport has spread to a number of other nations worldwide.

 A pivotal moment for modern bull riding, and rodeo in general, came with the founding of the Cowboys' Turtle Association (CTA) in 1936, which later became the Rodeo Cowboys Association (RCA) in 1945, and eventually the Professional Rodeo Cowboys Association (PRCA) in 1975.
 Through this organization, many hundreds of rodeos are held each year.
 Since that time, the popularity of all aspects of the rodeo has risen.
 In addition to the PRCA, which has PRCA ProRodeo with bull riding and the Xtreme Bulls events for bull riding only, there is the Professional Bull Riders (PBR), which has staged events since 1993.
 The organization's championship event, the PBR World Finals, took place in Las Vegas, Nevada, for nearly 30 years.
 Since 2022, it has taken place in the Dallas–Fort Worth metroplex.
+In 2027, the second half of the PBR World Finals will be held in Glendale, Arizona.
 The PBR's major league tour, titled the Unleash the Beast Series since 2018, was previously known as the Bud Light Cup Series from 1994 through 2002, then the Built Ford Tough Series from 2003 through 2017.